-CREDITS The following courses outside the Department of Communication: 18 to 24 (1) A required cognate in the behavioral and social sciences that consists of six courses from at least three of the following five departments: Anthropology, Economics, Human Develop- ment and Family Studies, Political Science, Psychology, and Socience.
-Sociology.
-30 to 45 The following Communication courses: JU 10 45

-- (1) A grade of 2.0 or higher must be achieved in each of these courses: Communication 300 (4 credits), 225 (3 credits), 240 (4 credits), and Communication 275 (3 credits); each of these 4 courses must be completed prior to enrolling in any 300-400 level Communication courses. - Communication 391 (4 credits), a course emphasizing topics in culture and diversity. - (3) One of the following communication specializations (7 credits):
+- .
+The following courses outside the Department of Communication: - A required cognate in the behavioral and social sciences that consists of six courses from at least three of the following five departments: Anthropology, Economics, Human Development and Family Studies, Political Science, Psychology, and Sociology. - - (1) A grade of 2.0 or higher must be achieved in each of these courses: Communication 300 (4 credits), 225 (3 credits), 240 (4 credits), and Communication 275 (3 credits), each of these 4 courses must be completed prior to enrolling in any 300-400 level Communication courses. - Communication 391 (4 credits), a course emphasizing topics in culture and diversity. - (3) One of the following communication specializations (7 credits):

 Interpersonal: Communication 325 and 425.
 Mass Media: Communication 375 and 475.